 How to Navigate Aria: Layout, Directions, and Tips

-Aria is the centerpiece of CityCenter, a complex that also includes Vdara, Park MGM, and the Crystals shopping center—all connected but not in ways that make immediate sense.
+Aria is the centerpiece of CityCenter, a complex that also includes Vdara, Waldorf Astoria Las Vegas, Veer Towers, and the Crystals shopping center -- all connected but not in ways that make immediate sense.
 The resort itself is sleek and modern, but its curved architecture and multiple levels create navigation problems that catch visitors off guard.

 The most common issue: people can't find the tram.
 Aria connects to Bellagio and Park MGM via the free Aria Express tram, but the station is tucked away and poorly signed.
 This guide covers Aria's layout and how to get around the property and the larger CityCenter complex without the frustration.